britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Semantic of nonexistence proofs {#antiassertions}

 Shards, P-Shards and Zones can all be used to prove nonexistence during their validity.
-However, real naming systems are dynamic: a Singular Assertion might be created, altered, expired or revoked during the validity period of a Shard, P-Shard or Zone, leading to an inconsistency.
+However, real naming systems are dynamic: an Assertion might be created, altered, expired or revoked during the validity period of a Shard, P-Shard or Zone, leading to an inconsistency.
 Thus, a section proving nonexistence only captures the state at the point in time when it was signed.